MarioInkyPE/Info-File-Reader/README.md

 # Info-File-Reader
 It will read all types of info files from Luigi's Mansion.
-I will make it GUI based, since text files will have too many files to go through at once.
+It can edit “info files” for Luigi’s Mansion.
+Also works with “path files” (NOT .pth) Some examples that this tool can do is move around furniture, create custom events, set ghost spawns, etc.
-I will also add an editable documentation to use, for certain value types.
-(Explaining which is a string, float, int, etc.)
+Editable documentation to used for certain value types to explain which is a string, float, int, etc.